Medical E-Billing Requirements

 Effective July 1, 2018, Tennessee Rules and Regulations 0800-2-26 requires health care providers to submit medical bills to insurance carriers, or their agents, electronically, and for insurance carriers to accept these electronic bills.

-The exeption to this requirement will be made automatically for healthcare providers that employee 10 or fewer employees or that submitted fewer than 120 bills for workers' compensation treatment in the previous calendar year.
+The exception to this requirement will be made automatically for healthcare providers that employee 10 or fewer employees or that submitted fewer than 120 bills for workers' compensation treatment in the previous calendar year.
 Exceptions will also be made automatically for insurance carriers if they processed fewer than 250 bills for workers' compensation treatment or services in the previous calendar year.
 Finally, if either a health care provider or insurance carrier establishes that compliance will result in an unreasonable financial burden, it may be excepted from the electronic billing requirements, as determined by the Bureau.
-To qualify for exemption based on unreasonable financial burden, the organization must submit its rationale and supporting documentation to the WC.eBill@tn.gov.
-The rationale should be on the organization's own letterhead and addressed to the Bureau Administrator, Abbie Hudgens.
+To qualify for exemption based on the unreasonable financial burden, the organization must submit its rationale and supporting documentation to the WC.eBill@tn.gov.
+The rationale should be on the organization's own letterhead and addressed to the Bureau Administrator, Troy Haley.

 Frequently Asked Questions